Learn about real estate PPC advertising, including helpful tips and tricks to kick off a successful paid marketing campaign!

 Remarketing involves installing a pixel on your real estate website to collect cookies and remarket to visitors that have already shown interest in your business.
 Let’s break it down:

 Imagine that 100 people visit your website and only 10 become leads.
 Remarketing targets the 90 who didn’t immediately become leads by placing your ads on other websites and social media networks they visit.
-Lead magnets with valuable content to draw them back to your website could be just the trick you need to exponentially increase the amount of leads that end up in your CRM.
+Lead magnets with valuable content to draw them back to your website could be just the trick you need to exponentially increase the amount of leads in your CRM.

 Selecting Keywords for Real Estate PPC